Benyaminghoreishi/Rail_Network_Resilience_Model_Git_Repository/README.md

 This framework provides a **fully integrated pipeline** from raw freight data to **network-level resilience insights**, enabling both **academic research** and **practical infrastructure analysis**.

 ---

+## 📌 Citation and Acknowledgements

+If you use or adapt this code, please cite the associated manuscript:

+> [Manuscript Title Placeholder]
+> [Journal / Status Placeholder]

+**Acknowledgements (project-level):**
+This work was supported through the Federal Railroad Administration (FRA) research context described in the manuscript and associated rail resilience initiatives.
+Please refer to the manuscript acknowledgements for official wording.

+---

+## 📩 Contact
+For questions, reproducibility support, or collaboration:

+**Benyamin Ghoreishi**
+Email: `ghoreisb@oregonstate.edu`